ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab08.md

 The strings printed by the program should include a newline at the end, but no other trailing whitespace (whitespace at the end of the line).

 ---

-<h3>HISTOGRAM.CPP</h3>
+## Program to output histogram of student grades
+In your github directory open a file named histogram.cpp.
 Write a program that outputs a histogram of student grades for an assignment.
 First, the program will input the number of grades and create a dynamic array to store the grades.
 Then, the program should input each student's grade as an integer and store the grade in the dynamic array.

 The program should then scan through the array and compute the histogram.
 In computing the histogram, the minimum value of a grade is 0 but your program should determine the maximum value entered by the user.
 Use a dynamic array to store the histogram.
 Output the histogram to the console.